MaxBiz100/ySee-Camera-System/README.md

 - Keyboard
 - Monitor
 - Webcam
-- 15 GB free hard drive space (reccomended) 4 G free hard drive space (minimum)
+- 4 GB (reccomended) A day is about 100 MB.

 **Software**